-Three stone pillars remain in Ginza and Kyobashi (Kumin Tangible Cultural Property)
+Three stone pillars remain in Ginza and Kyobashi (Tangible Cultural Property inhabitant of a ward)

-Kyobashi is said to have been built in 1603 (1603), the same year as Nihonbashi.
-In the Edo period, it was a wooden bridge, but it became a stone arch bridge in 1875 (1875) and an iron bridge in 1934.
-It was removed along with the reclamation of the Kyobashi River from 1948 to 1940, and there are currently three stone pillars on the sidewalk of Chuo-dori.
-Of these, two units with giboshi were from 1875.
+Kyobashi is said to have been bridged in 1603 (1603), the same year as Nihonbashi.
+In the Edo period, it was a wooden bridge, but it became a stone arch bridge in 1875 (1875) and an iron bridge in 1834.
+It was removed along with the reclaiming of the Kyobashi River from 1978 to 1940, and there are currently three stone pillars on the sidewalk of Chuo-dori.
+Two of them with giboshi were from 1875.

 Company Information Company Information